iUnknown1/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/52a5aa33-537b-4a94-9c47-379d8736799f)

 <p>
-Next, I need configure our clients DNS settings to the DC.
-To start, back in Azure, I'll grab the DCs private IP address then input DC's private ip in client's DNS settings.
+Next, I need to configure our clients DNS settings to the DC.
+To start, back in Azure, I'll grab the DC-1 private IP address then input DC's private ip in client's DNS settings.
 </p>
 <br />